 Sells Manor is a place located nearly in the heart of New York City, at 135 west 23rd street.
 The photographers there create surprisingly strong works with wonderful technique.
 They are the people with a deep feeling of beauty and surprisingly light souls.

-They can find everything they cannot see with their eyes in their deep and unique inner worlds.
 These photographers have opened their photo studio in a small, simple room on the lowest floor of the building.
 Everything in the studio is made by their own hands with their own money.
 There is a large collection of different masks and extraordinary, strange things, crafts, textures, and backgrounds.
 They gather every Thursday, dedicating themselves to their favorite pursuit, inventing new methods of creation.
 This allows them to express themselves in everything they undertake, creating incredible results.
 Very often some volunteer becomes a hero of extraordinary photo ideas.
 They dress and surrounding him with different objects that are moved by the hands of those who stand in complete darkness, highlighted strictly by directed light of a small lantern.
 Separate parts of the composition are lit for a certain time depending on the author’s idea.

 The photographer places the camera on a tripod, then establishes long exposure and fixes all movements, directions and light spots.
 The result is completely unpredictable for everybody except for the photographer.
 After the session, all of the works are discussed, and the best photos are selected and printed.
 All the shelves in the little storage house of the studio are filled with photos made during the long years of cooperative work.
 Books including these photo collections have been published.